mochajs/mocha/docs/index.md

 Enforce a rule that tests may not be exclusive (use of e.g., `describe.only()` or `it.only()` is disallowed).

-`--forbid-only` causes Mocha to fail when an exclusive ("only'd") test or suite is encountered, and it will abort further test execution.
+`--forbid-only` causes Mocha to fail when an exclusive ("`.only()`-ed") test or suite is encountered, and it will abort further test execution.

 ### `--forbid-pending`